tichzvidzayi/LoginAuth/README.md

 # LoginAuth

-A Reactjs, Nodejs, jwt, and Mongodb application for registering and login.
+A Reactjs, Nodejs, jwt, bcrypt and Mongodb application for registering and login.

+The app checks for existing email and if it exist the user is durected to Login

 - Navigate to client folder and run : npm run dev
 - Navigate to server folder and run : npm run start
-- Install Mongodb
+- Install Mongodb and create users collection